 What should parents/carers do if they think their child has SEN?
 How can they raise concerns?
 If you become worried about the progress of your child or about their emotional well-being, or if you know your child has a special educational need, please talk to your child's class teacher or the SENCO.
 How will our school include parents/carers and pupils in planning support?
 As parents, you know your child best and so your support is vital for your child's education.
 Class teachers meet regularly with the SENCO to discuss pupil progress and children are included in reviewing and discussing their own outcomes.
-My Plans are reviewed with parents 3 times a year evaluating previous outcomes that have been set and planning new ones.
+My Plans are reviewed with parents 3 times a year, evaluating previous outcomes that have been set and planning new ones.
 A home/school contact book may be used to support communication between the school and parents/carers.
 How will our school teach and support children with SEN?
 Provision for each child is met on an individual basis as we follow the Gloucestershire Graduated Pathway.
-All children receive targeted classroom teaching known as 'Quality First Teaching'

-How will our school teach and support children with SEN?
+All children receive targeted classroom teaching known as 'Quality First Teaching' In addition to this a range of small group or 1:1 interventions are available to target the following: Speech, language and communication difficulties Cognition and learning difficulties Social, emotional and mental health difficulties teach and support children with SEN?
 Provision for each child is met on an individual basis as we follow the Gloucestershire Graduated Pathway.
 All children receive targeted classroom teaching known as 'Quality First Teaching' In addition to this a range of small group or 1:1 interventions are available to target the following: Speech, language and communication difficulties Cognition and learning difficulties Social, emotional and mental health difficulties Children with English as an additional language EAL Enrichment programmes - extra curricular and curriculum.
 Who provides interventions?
-Class teachers, teaching assistants, SENCO or outside professionals e.g. Speech and language therapists Adaptions may be made to the curriculum and/or learning environment following advice from outside professionals or as part of an Education and Health Care Plan (EHCP).
+Class teachers, teaching assistants, SENCO or outside professionals e.g. Speech and language therapists Adaptions may be made to the curriculum and/or learning environment following advice from outside professionals or as part of an Education, Health and Care Plan (EHCP).
 For example, use of a visual timetable, workstation, movement or rest breaks.
-Pupil premium Pupil Premium is spent on the following: Additional teaching assistant support, Before school intervention, 1:1 tuition, small group support & intervention, Residential, Swimming, Extra curriculum clubs run by external agencies, Educational activities.
+Pupil premium Pupil Premium is spent on the following: Additional teaching assistant support, Before school intervention, 1:1 tuition, small group support & intervention, Residential opportunities, Swimming, Extra curriculum clubs run by external agencies, Educational activities.
 For more details see the separate page on the website.
 Resources The school has a number of special needs resources for school staff to access for individuals or groups of pupils.
-When appropriate specific resources will be sourced e.g. Typing programme, Lego.
-How do we prepare our school to welcome and support SEND pupils and how do we arrange and support a transfer to another school/educational establishment?
-Transition meetings are held between schools when children with SEND move from one establishment to another.
+When appropriate, specific resources will be sourced e.g. Typing programme, Lego.
+How do we prepare our school to welcome and support SEND pupils and how do we arrange and support a transfer to another school/educational Transition meetings are held between schools when children with SEND move from one establishment to another.
 The SENCO liaises with the previous or next setting.
 Visits for the pupil can be arranged between the two settings.
 A transition booklet can be made if appropriate.
 Records regarding SEN are handed over to the new setting.